 2. Over insured or NO insurance at all

-“I used to commit to up to 3 life insurance products because I listened to my agents and they’re my friends.”
+“I used to commit to up to three life insurance products because I listened to my agents and they’re my friends.”

-For example, by having multiple basic life insurance could cost up to RM250+ per month.
-But if you only need a basic life insurance to take care of your family & leftover mortgages, there’s an affordable way to do that with rates starting from just RM9.85 per month..
+For example, by having multiple basic life insurance plans, it could cost you up to RM250+ per month.
+But if you only need a basic life insurance to take care of your family & leftover mortgages, there’s an affordable way to do that with rates starting from just RM9.85 per month.

 So you don’t have to commit to a great deal of insurance policies but choose wisely for what you really need.
 Having said that, be thoughtful and not to leave your debts behind to your family like many who have passed away unexpectedly due to accidents or health issues by at least getting an affordable life insurance for yourself.

 “I have everything that I wanted to buy, but I missed the opportunity of having my own home as it’s too expensive to buy now.”